SRCD *is* Developmental Science.

 - Diversity: SRCD recently reaffirmed its commitments to increasing diversity in our publications, membership, and other activities; to fostering international research and collaborations; and to strengthening our interactions with all disciplines relevant to behavioral and biobehavioral scholarship in child development.
 SRCD strongly believes that these three areas represent the future of the field; by participating in SRCD, you benefit from its work in these areas.

-- Professional Development: Advance your professional development by attending the excellent sessions at the Society's 2013 Biennial Meeting, in Seattle, Washington, USA, April 18 - April 20, 2013.
-Aside from the routine invited and submitted program, there are numerous formal and informal opportunities for networking and learning about the latest developments in the field.
+- Professional Development: Advance your professional development by attending the excellent sessions at the Society's 2019 Biennial Meeting, in Baltimore, Maryland, USA, March 21 - 23, 2019.
+Aside from the invited and submitted program, there are numerous formal and informal opportunities for networking and learning about the latest developments in the field.

 Policy—Link, Share, Connect

 - Link Research and Policy: Through its Office for Policy, SRCD connects with federal agency and congressional policymakers to make sure that child development research informs public policy.
 The OPC regularly updates policymakers through publications and events, emphasizing how research can have implications for such issues as home visitation, school-based mentoring and bullying.
 SRCD also collaborates with other scientific associations to promote the interests of the child development research community and often responds to the government when there is a request for input on shaping the research agenda for children and families.

 - Share Child Development Research With the Public: SRCD works to broaden the public's awareness and appreciation of child development research by creating and disseminating press releases on research published in SRCD's peer reviewed journals.
 As a result, SRCD members' research is regularly featured by a variety of media outlets, including the New York Times, National Public Radio, and TIME magazine.
 SRCD is also working to expand dissemination of internationally-focused research and to build relationships with internationally-based journalists who report on developmental science.